 A: Absolutely.
 While the basic training may be similar between schools that offer medical billing and coding programs, UMA is pleased to offer an extensive list of student services, all included in our competitively priced tuition.4 UMA is a school that offers medical billing and coding training programs which include one-on-one tutoring, help with writing your resume, job interview coaching and job search assistance.

-Q: What types medical billing and coding classes would I take?
+Q: What types medical billing and coding courses would I take?

-A: As a medical billing and coding student at UMA, you’ll take classes on a wide range of topics.
+A: As a medical billing and coding student at UMA, you’ll take courses on a wide range of topics.
 You’ll study medical terminology, medical codes, the healthcare claim cycle, the human body (anatomy) and more.
-To see a complete list of the classes you would take at UMA to become a medical biller and coder, see the classes section on this page.
+To see a complete list of the courses you would take at UMA to become a medical biller and coder, see the courses section on this page.

-Q: What’s it like to take medical billing and coding classes online?
+Q: What’s it like to take medical billing and coding courses online?

 Q: Do you have to be certified to do medical billing and coding?

 A: No. You do not need certification to work as a medical biller and coder.
 However, getting your Certified Professional Coder (CPC) credential could help you stand out in the field as an applicant.
 UMA can help you prepare to take the CPC exam after you graduate.
 To learn more, see the above section entitled, “Helping you prepare for the Certified Professional Coder (CPC) exam.”

 Q: How much does a medical biller and coder make?

 A: You can find salary ranges by visiting the Bureau of Labor Statistics website.
 A medical billing and coding salary depends on the answers to several questions including where you live and work, your experience, whether you are certified or not, and other related factors.
 If you’d like to learn more about medical billing and coding salary for an entry-level position, call us or fill out the form and click “request info.”